Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/docker_demo.md

     - [`docker exec` in stopped containers](https://github.com/moby/moby/issues/30361)
 - See some workaround on [StackOverflow](https://stackoverflow.com/questions/32353055/how-to-start-a-stopped-docker-container-with-a-different-command)
     - Find container id `docker container list -a`
-    - Commit stopped container to save its modifed state into a new image `docker commit CONTAINERID USER/IMAGENAME`
+    - Commit stopped container to save its modified state into a new image `docker commit CONTAINERID USER/IMAGENAME`.
-    - Start new container with differnt entry point `docker run -ti --entrypoint=sh USER/IMAGENAME` if an entrypoint is specified in the previews image or `docker run -ti USER/IMAGENAME /bin/sh`
+    - Start new container with different entry point `docker run -ti --entrypoint=sh USER/IMAGENAME` if an entrypoint is specified in the previews image or `docker run -ti USER/IMAGENAME /bin/sh`.
-    - For details on the difference between entry points (`ENTRYPOINT`) and the default for executing a container (`CMD`) check the [Dockerfile reference](https://docs.docker.com/engine/reference/builder/)
+    - For details on the difference between entry points (`ENTRYPOINT`) and the default for executing a container (`CMD`) check the [Dockerfile reference](https://docs.docker.com/engine/reference/builder/).

 ## Demo: Building own Example